Lebanon's collapse piles strain on army, security forces

 FEAR OF CRIME

-With Lebanon on edge, unrest is expected to grow.
-Protesters have burned tyres and shut main roads since the Lebanese pound hit its new low.
+With the country on edge, unrest is expected to grow.
+Lebanese have burned tyres and shut main roads for a week since the currency hit its new low.

-While the president urged forces to stop the roadblocks on Monday, General Aoun warned in a separate meeting against pulling the army into political wrangles.
+A day after the president asked forces to open the roads, protesters still blocked highways leading out of Beirut on Tuesday.

-The economy's collapse has brought a shift in robberies with more people trying to steal food, baby formula or medicine, one security source said.
+The economy's collapse has brought a shift in robberies with more people trying to steal food, baby formula or medicine, a second security source said.
 There was also an uptick in gunmen holding up drivers at night to take cars, he said.

 In 2020, murders jumped 91% from 2019, according to research firm Information International, based on police data.
 Robberies shot up 57% and car thefts hit a nine-year high.